KayLerch/alexa-utterance-generator/README.md

 or _SkillBuilderFormatter_ (generates a full interaction model you can drag / paste in the Skill-Builder code-section).
 You can also choose _SMAPIFormatter_ and give it an invocation name to generate SMAPI-compliant schema you can upload over the CLI.

+Side note: SkillBuilderFormatter is deprecated as its output format aligned to SMAPIFormat in the Alexa console.
+From now on, please always use the SMAPIFormatter.

 When you escaped the slot from resolution (see above) but still have a values-file in place, the formatter uses this file to populate the contained slot-values to a new custom slot-type in the schema.
 That being said, you can even make use of all the builtin-slot-types provided by Amazon in your grammar.